maxgio92/notes/content/notes/program-execution-environment.md

 ![stack-walking](https://raw.githubusercontent.com/maxgio92/notes/5eeff1703e85c00799e7af0117a3898918d7a438/content/notes/stack-walking.avif)

 This technique is particularly useful for profilers and debuggers.
-For example:
+The following is a basic example of what a profiler could retrieve, leveraging frame pointers:

 ```shell
 $ ./my-profiler run --pid 12345